ArisBee/aristidebouix.cloud/content/en/post/watch-korea.md

 ---
-title: "Timeless Lessons from Daegu: A Journey of Humility and Passion"
+title: "Timeless Lessons from Daegu: A Journey of Modesty and Passion"
 date: "2024-08-18"
 description: "A spontaneous visit to a watch repair atelier in Daegu offered me more than just a service for a family heirloom."
 categories: ["blogging"]